t4d-gmbh/working-with-git/source/content/principles/steps.md

 ## Meaningful Steps

-> Incremental change is easier to deal with if single increments are logical, self-contained but remain as lean as possible.
+> Incremental changes are easier to deal with if single increments are logical, self-contained but remain as lean as possible.

 In the <i class="fab fa-git"></i>-world:

-**Incremental changes should introduce minimal, self-contained logical steps**
+**Incremental changes should introduce minimal, self-contained logical steps**.

 {% if slide %}